-Plans for the new A. Glenn Center on NDSU’s campus included cutting edge systems to support a variety of science and technology spaces including 23 laboratories, modular/flex classrooms ranging in capacity from 25 to 300 students, auditoriums, and common spaces.
+Plans for the new A. Glenn Center on NDSU’s campus included cutting-edge systems to support a variety of science and technology spaces, including 23 laboratories, modular/flex classrooms ranging in capacity from 25 to 300 students, auditoriums, and common spaces.

 The process began with a controls submittal review workshop with the temperature controls contractor, design engineer, and NDSU facility staff to collaboratively review the submittal and proactively revise sequences before programming began.
 Self-executed equipment installation checklists and regular construction site visits ensured proper construction and installation.